Gebhard Ullmann: Career

-Gebhard Ullmann also works as a composer and wrote music for different chamber music ensembles including two string quartets and several solo pieces for woodwind instruments.
+Gebhard Ullmann also works as a composer and wrote music for different chamber music ensembles including three string quartets and several solo pieces for woodwind instruments, violin, piano.

 He also wrote several larger works for classical orchestra and a new score for the movie 'Berliner Stilleben' from 1929 by László Moholy-Nagy for the BuJazzO plus Choir as part of the project 'Klingende Utopien - 100 Jahre Bauhaus'.

-In 2021 he wrote his first symphony entitled 'Symphonische Verwebungen for Orchestra, Voice, Piano and Percussion'.
-His compositions are now distributed by Universal Edition, Vienna.
+In 2021 he wrote his first symphony entitled 'Symphonische Verwebungen for Orchestra, Voice, Piano and Percussion' and together with composer Udo Agnesens the 25-minute work 'Tá Lam' based on his cycle from the early 1990s.

+Currently he is working on a cycle of compositions entitled 'Modules for Orchestra' with No. 1-7 being finished.

+His 61-minute work 'Impromptus und Interationen' was released in 2024 by the Viennese label Kairos_(record_label).

+The String Quartet No.1 was released 2025 by Challenge Records (1994) in the Netherlands.

+All of his compositions are distributed by Universal Edition, Vienna.